 h) Wheels and tyres: Wheels must be those provided by the manufacturer for the considered model.
-They are defined by their diameter, the width of their rim and the track they determine (see Art 253 b).
-Wheels which differ by their shape or dimensions may be recognised subject to the following conditions:
+They are defined by their diameter, the width of their rim and the track they determine.
+Wheels which differ by their shape or dimensions may be homologated subject to the following conditions:

--That there is a sufficient number of cars equipped with such wheels to justify recognition.
+-That there is a sufficient number of cars equipped with such wheels to justify homologation.